mcpcpc/k1ss/install.md

 ### Verify the checksums (recommended)

-This step verifies that the release matches the checksums generated upon its creation and also ensures that the download completed successfully.
+This step verifies that the release matches the checksums generated uponits creation and also ensures that the download completed successfully.

     $ wget "$url/kiss-chroot-2020.9-2.tar.xz.sha256"
     $ sha256sum -c < kiss-chroot-2020.9-2.tar.xz.sha256

 ### Verify the signature (recommended)

 This step verifies that the release was signed by its creator, Dylan Araps.
 If the live OS of your choice does not include GPG, this step can also be done on another machine (with the same tarball).

     # Download the armored ASCII file.
     $ wget "$url/kiss-chroot-2020.9-2.tar.xz.asc"